caplin/StyleGuide/readme.md

 * Having lots of returns in a function makes it hard to follow.
 * Having deeply nested conditional statements in a function makes it hard to read.
 Anything that shifts code to the right should be meaningful for that code.

 Avoid nested closures, they quickly become hard to follow.
+They can often be replaced with bound calls to methods.

 Naming